suitcss/suit/packages/components-flex-embed/README.md

 ## Available classes

 * `FlexEmbed` - The core responsive embed component with no dimensions
+* `FlexEmbed--3by1` - The modifier class for 3x1 aspect ratio embed
+* `FlexEmbed--2by1` - The modifier class for 2x1 aspect ratio embed
 * `FlexEmbed--16by9` - The modifier class for 16x9 aspect ratio embed
 * `FlexEmbed--4by3` - The modifier class for 4x3 aspect ratio embed
 * `FlexEmbed-item` - The descendant class for the media that is being embedded